Last updated 7th December 2023. By Meg Moon. In this guide, we explore making a car accident injury claim with No Win No Fee solicitors.

 If you are making a car accident injury claim, you might want to speak to a No Win No Fee solicitor first.
-A lawyer can advise on your claim and even help you with arranging a medical examination.
+A solicitor can advise on your car accident compensation claim and even help you with arranging a medical examination.

 Under UK law, you must wear a seatbelt, unless you are exempt and can provide a medical certificate to prove this.
 However, you could still make a car accident injury claim, even if you weren’t wearing a seatbelt and this contributed to your injuries.
 This would be known as contributory negligence.

-Damages awarded may be reduced if:
+Damages awarded may also be reduced if:

 - The liability is split.
 Car accidents where two or more parties share responsibility for causing the accident.